yifanwang97/Explainable-fuzzy-integral/README.md

 In this way, we can obtain the accuracy and F1 score on the validation datasets.

+The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/F1_score.txt".

+(2) Run "main_FI_CNN_all.py".

+We can obtain the fuzzy fusion results of FI-CNN.

 The results are shown in a txt file "".